 \section{Sequential Algorithm}

-In this section, we present the first of our two network building algorithms.
-The \emph{sequential algorithm} constructs an $n$-leaf network from its complete quarnet set by starting with one quarnet and then adding one leaf at a time in a location determined by a voting procedure.
-The resultant network is independent of both the choice of initial quarnet and order of leaves added.
+This section introduces the \emph{sequential algorithm} for constructing an $n$-leaf network from its complete quarnet set.
+The algorithm begins with a single quarnet and iteratively attaches one leaf at a time, determining the attachment location through a voting procedure.
+Notably, the resulting network is independent of the choice of initial quarnet and the ordering of the leaf additions.